argoproj/argo-workflows/demo.md

 To run all of the examples in this guide, the 'default' service account is too limited to support features such as artifacts, outputs, access to secrets, etc...
-For demo purposes, run the following command to grant admin privileges to the 'default' service account in the namespace 'default':
+For demo purposes, run the following command to grant admin privileges to the 'default' service account in the namespace 'default'.
+Make sure you are on the 'default' namespace before running them.
 ```
-kubectl create rolebinding default-admin --clusterrole=admin --serviceaccount=argo:default
+kubectl create rolebinding default-admin --clusterrole=admin --serviceaccount=default:default
 ```
 For the bare minimum set of privileges which a workflow needs to function, see [Workflow RBAC](docs/workflow-rbac.md).
 You can also submit workflows which run with a different